avafinger/orangepi-6-plus-experiments/README.md

 For the experiments i will use an Orange Pi 6 Plus, 32 GB of ram, and dual camera with ov13855 sensor and Debian 12 with GNOME (wayland).

-I'll conduct some experiments with the camera1 and camera2 and the NPU as soon as cix-opencv deb package is available for the Orange Pi 6 Plus (CIX P1 SBC).
+I'll conduct some experiments with the camera1 and camera2 and the NPU ~~as soon as cix-opencv deb package is available for the Orange Pi 6 Plus (CIX P1 SBC)~~ atfer using upstream OpenCV.

 The kernel version for these experiments is kernel 6.1-cix ("stock" version) and, if i'm brave enough i will build and rerun the experiments with kernel 6.6.